Census in Egypt

 The practice of conducting a periodic census began in Egypt in the second millennium BC, where it was used for tax gathering and to determine fitness for military services.

 Pre-modern censuses

 Pharaonic era

-Censuses in Egypt first appears in the late Middle Kingdom and develops in the New Kingdom.
-Pharaoh Amasis, according to Herodotus, required every Egyptian to declare annually to the nomarch, "whence he gained his living".
+The earliest Egyptian census was the cattle count, which counted not people but livestock (especially but not exclusively cows) for taxation purposes.
+During the early Old Kingdom it was taken every two years; the frequency increased over time.
+Human censuses in Egypt first appeared in the late Middle Kingdom and develops in the New Kingdom.
+Herodotus wrote that Ahmose I, first monarch of the New Kingdom, required every Egyptian to declare annually to the nomarch, "whence he gained his living".
 Under the Ptolemies and the Romans several censuses were conducted in Egypt by government officials.

 Roman era

 Roman censuses in Egypt estimated the population at 4.5 million inhabitants in the year 14 AD and 5 million in 164 AD.

 Islamic era (600 AD)

 A census also took place in the era of Hesham Abdel Malek ben Marwan in the year 600 AD including the number of people, their ages and residences.

 Napoleonic era (1798)

 In 1798, Egypt's population was estimated at 3 million when Napoleon invaded the country.